-The carrying values of all these assets and liabilities approximates their fair values.
+$^{{}^\}text{The carrying }$ values of these assets and liabilities approximates their fair values.

-Cash and bank balances have been designated as level 2 while loans and receivables as well as trade and other payables have been designated as level 3 within the fair value hierarchy.
+Cash and bank balances have been designated as level 2 while loans, managed funds, long term placements as well as trade and other payables have been designated as level 3 within the fair value hierarchy.
+State and corporate bonds are designated as level 1 within the fair value hierarchy.